shelleyolivia/learn-tutorials/network-documentation/solana/tutorials/sol-chakra.md

 The code for this tutorial is available in the repository [https://github.com/kanav99/solana-boilerplate](https://github.com/kanav99/solana-boilerplate).
 The tutorial is split into parts and each part has a commit specific to it on the repository.
 Do a `git checkout <commit hash>` to refer the code at that checkpoint.

+Prerequisite - Have a basic understanding of Solana backend and have gone through the helloworld example [here](https://github.com/solana-labs/example-helloworld).

+This is a long and conceptual tutorial - we explain many small niches and concepts behing the code that we write.
+I would suggest getting a spare hour to understand the tutorial thoroughly.

 # Create an empty Chakra App

 - Create an empty Chakra UI using the Create-React-App template.